Ester R.A. Leutenberg and Dr. John J. Liptak, EdD, with Niki Tilicki, MA Ed

 Chapter 4: Do You Accept Others By Using Wise Judgment?

-This chapter will stress that in a state of true mindfulness, teens will choose to refrain from making any judgments about their daily hassle experiences, no matter how painful they may be.
 Mindfulness is not about solving problems and searching for solutions.
-Rather, it is more about observing your present-moment experiences with curiosity, openness, acceptance, and love.
-Teens will then be instructed to practice describing their internal and external experiences with non-judgmental language.
+Instead, it is more about observing your present-moment experiences with curiosity, openness, acceptance, and love.
+This chapter stresses that teens will refrain from making judgments about their daily hassle experiences in a state of true mindfulness, no matter how painful they may be.
+Teens will then practice describing their internal and external experiences with non-judgmental language.

 Chapter 5: Do You Have a Backpack of Mindfulness Techniques?

-This chapter will provide a variety of common mindfulness practices as well as unique practices that can be used in any situation or at any time to overcome worry, anxiety, and stress.
+This chapter will provide a variety of standard and unique mindfulness practices for any situation or time to overcome worry, anxiety, and stress.

 *Free PDF Download: When you purchase your copy of Teen Mindfulness Skills Workbook: Remedies for Worry, Anxiety & Stress you’ll receive a free PDF download of the assessment tools and all of the reproducible activities in this workbook, making it easy for you to make copies.